picasa/rsunflo/README.md

 # rsunflo
-Tools for phenotyping, simulating and modelling with the SUNFLO crop model
+Tools for phenotyping, simulating and modelling with the SUNFLO crop model.
+Convenience and utility functions for personal use.
+Not to be published anywhere.

 A set of tools for working with the SUNFLO crop model at different steps.
 * input data : computing genotype-specific parameters and creating climatic files.